 Throughout this year, all generations have adapted to digital means—leveling out the technology gaps between generations.
 As a result, there has been an increase in online content consumption.
 On average a U.S. consumer spends about 7 hours and 31 minutes on digital media consumption compared to the 6 hours and 43 minute average from last year.
 But let’s quickly zoom into the baby boomers.
 Although they were the pioneers of adopting home computers, they were also a generation that had slower adoption rates for new technologies and would still prefer to shop in-store.
 However, amidst the pandemic, the sheer need for interaction was a factor that motivated them to increase their digital usage and this year alone 47% of baby boomers have increased their spending online.

 This is a very important year for brands to use marketing efforts to learn and listen to the needs of their consumers.
 They need to be present online to not only stay top of mind and relevant but also to maintain the momentum of their marketing efforts prior to COVID-19.
 In a Kantar survey, 77% of respondents wanted advertisers to illustrate how their brand can be helpful in the new normal.
 Reframing your strategy to ensure your brand is there at every touchpoint of your consumer’s journey and keeping them in the loop will help you build trust and give them confidence.

 Looking for vertical specific recommendations on how you can pivot during these uncertain times?
-The upcoming 3 part blog series will cover industry trends, how emerging trends are affecting the automotive, real estate and financial industries, and actionable recommendations marketers can execute on—stay tuned!
+The 3 part blog series uncovers industry trends, how emerging trends are affecting the automotive, real estate and financial industries, and actionable recommendations marketers can execute on!